Sundaresh95/PROMPT-ENGINEERING-EX-NO-1/README.md

 ## 2. 2024 AI tools.
 Generative AI refers to systems that can create new data similar to the data they were trained on.

-Key Concepts
+# Key Concepts:
-2.1 Data Learning
+# 2.1 Data Learning:

 Generative AI models learn patterns from large datasets such as books, images, and videos.

-2.2 Probability-Based Generation
+ ##2.2 Probability-Based Generation:

 These models predict the next element (word, pixel, etc.) based on probability.

-2.3 Neural Networks
+# 2.3 Neural Networks:

 Deep learning models simulate the human brain using layers of neurons.

-2.4 Training Process
+# 2.4 Training Process

 Input data is fed into the model
 Model learns patterns
 Outputs are generated
-Example
+#Example:

 If trained on English text, the model can generate meaningful sentences automatically.